 For a three-bedroom house - between £3,500 – £4,700.

 However, it is important to note that the number of boxes, appliances, the furniture that you decide to move can also play a role.
-If you live in a three-bedroom house but decide to leave most of the items behind or move them to off-site storage, the price will range.
+If you live in a three-bedroom house but decide to leave most of the items behind or move them to a storage facility, the price will range.

 Transporting a pet to Spain can also be a task that will cost you money.
 You should also check the rules for transporting a pet to Spain before you organise the relocation.

 Living in Spain

 Just like in the UK, and any other country, living in different regions in Spain makes a huge difference in your quality of life.
 In Spain, particularly, where you live means different rent costs, different property costs, different costs for groceries and random expenditures.
 And also different people and way of life.

 Overall, it won’t be wrong to say that no matter which area you choose to move to in Spain, most things will be cheaper than in the UK.